jdongca2003/GeoImageDraw/README.md

 color can be specified in properties with key name 'color' (e.g. "properties": {"color": "#065535"}
 if color is not in the properties, the foregroundColor will be used
 lnglatbox: (lon_min, lat_min, lon_max, lat_max).
-If this value is None, bounded box will be calculated based on geometries within feature collection.
+If this value is None, bounded box
+will be calculated based on geometries within feature collection.
 """

 ```

-The example folder provides a script to show the usage.
+The example folder provides a script to show the usage.  data.geojson is saved in geojson.io from [SF_street](./examples/SF_street.png).